 Winters Farm to School Annual Feast

-We are gathering again in 2022!
-We have scheduled our Feast for Saturday, June 25, 2022, once again returning to the Wolfskill Ranch.
+We have scheduled our 2023 Feast for Saturday, June 24th, once again returning to the Wolfskill Ranch.
 For those new to our annual feast, we wanted to share a bit about that special event.
 We gather around 11:30 am for appetizers under the generous shade of an old, majestic pecan tree.
 Guests have plenty of time to mingle with friends new and old and to browse the selection of unique silent auction items donated by local families and businesses.
 Around 1 pm guests take their seats for our afternoon feast.
 One long table is set under the fragrant canopy of 160-year old olive trees planted by John Wolfskill.
 Everyone brings her own tableware so the table is an eclectic mix of color, styles, crystal, silver and fine china.
 Taking over two hours to enjoy the delicious food and drink, all donated by local farms, wineries and breweries, the feast is a leisurely way to spend an afternoon all benefiting a great cause.

 Each year we have held our feast at Wolfskill because the location itself is both beautiful and historic.
 The Wolfskill Ranch has a long and fascinating history that weaves into the greater story of California becoming a state and Winters becoming such an agricultural hub.
 Today Wolfskill is a topnotch research facility housing both the UC Davis Department of Plant Sciences Experimental Orchards and the United States Department of Agriculture’s (USDA) National Clonal Germplasm Repository.